Palamau Tiger Reserve: Fauna

 Palamau Tiger Reserve hosts 47 mammal species and 174 bird species.

 Mammals include chital, sambar deer, gaur, Indian elephant, nilgai, muntjac, mouse deer, four-horned antelope, wild boar, golden jackal, dhole, Indian wolf, Indian leopard, Bengal tiger, sloth bear, striped hyena, rhesus macaque, langurs, small Indian civet, Indian pangolin, Indian porcupine, Indian grey mongoose, jungle cat and smooth-coated otter.

 There are over 174 species of birds in the reserve including peafowl, red jungle fowl, Oriental pied hornbill, crested serpent-eagle, pied kingfisher, white-throated kingfisher, forest owlet, black partridge, white-necked stork, black ibis, grey-headed swamphen, quail, wagtail, dove, drongo, Asian openbill, red-wattled lapwing, Eurasian moorhen, gadwall, northern pintail, little cormorant, grey wagtail, pond heron and little ringed plover.

 In 1973, 50 tigers were thought to be living in the Palamau Tiger Reserve, which came down to 38 in 2005.
 The 2009 tiger census based on DNA analysis indicated that there were just six tigers in the reserve.
 The forest department claimed that, since the core area was almost inaccessible due to difficult terrain and the Naxalite presence, the census may not have found all the tigers.
 The decreased game and hunting opportunities suggest that there are only six tigers in 2012.
 In 2018, the All India Tiger count recorded no tigers and as per the 2022 census, there was one tiger in the reserve.
 In January 2025, there were six tigers in the reserve.

 As per 2022 census, there were 51 leopards in the reserve.
 As of 1989, 65 Asian elephants were thought to reside in the reserve.
 In 2017 census, 182 elephants were in the reserve.
 During the 19th century, the Asiatic lion were in the Palamu, which are now not found in the area.

 Issues

 Increased pressure from human activities, including illegal settlement and poaching, has reduced the number of tigers and the ability of the reserve to support more tigers.
 There are 191 villages in and 207 on the peripheries of the reserve.
 Around four lakh cattle stray into the reserve in search of fodder which diminishes food for the wild animals of the reserve.

 The 50 km highway and 20 km railway line passes through the reserve, which creates a threat to wild animals.
-Several animals, including elephants, deer, bison have been killed in the past due to collusion with trains.
+Several animals, including elephants, deer, bison have been killed in the past due to collision with trains.
 Staff shortage is a big problem as many forest guard posts are vacant due to recruitment pending since the 1990s.
 Monitoring, protection and conservation work is not applied in all regions of this reserve.
 Naxalites existence along with difficult terrain makes proper surveillance and implementation of conservation measures tough.